all Zweiradler Tours

 Triple2 SMUDD nul

 Sustainably produced rain jacket made from recycled plastics.
-Rather one of the more expensive purchases I did for the tour, which I still have to test for its functionality.
+Rather one of the more expensive purchases I did for the tour, but so far I do not regret it: The jacket is super lightweight, small in packed size, so far keeps dry in every rain and does not have any signs of wear yet.

 191 g